-Aby Stinson shares her son’s story of overcoming a reading disability.
-The first report was received in July and the second one four months later.
+Aby Stinson in the UK shares her son’s story of overcoming a reading disability.
+The first report was received in July, and the second four months later..